 Replacing 6to4 tunnel with 6in4.
 IPv6 enabling Bind, Exim, SPF, Squid, and updating Databases containing IP addresses.

 Squid is a proxy service for HTTP and other requests.
 This article covers installing it and configuring it to run on Ubuntu as a transparent proxy.
 This documentation includes configuring Web Proxy Auto-Discovery (WPAD) via DHCP and DNS.
 I run a heterogeneous configuration.
-This provided a number of challenges as various implementations of WPAD were […]
+This provided a number of challenges as various implementations of WPAD were encountered.
+Each seems to […]

 I administer an email server for a couple of domains and a few users.
 Incorrectly configured email servers result in a lot of my administration work.
 Due to improper configuration, far too many servers look like Spam servers.
 A little effort in setting up your server can make my life easier, and increase your chance […]